 The making and breaking of intimate relationships is central to the human condition and integral to our humanity.
 In sex addiction, sometimes also known as love addiction, intimacy malfunctions and we get trapped in patterns of relating, which are damaging and destructive for ourselves and others.
+At the Priory we provide a number of treatment options to help with sex addiction.

 What is sex addiction?

-Addiction may begin when someone uses the behaviours to manage other emotional issues such as depression, anxiety or trauma.
+Sex addiction may begin when someone uses the behaviours to manage other emotional issues such as depression, anxiety or trauma.
 These problems come to light once someone is being treated for addictions such as alcohol or drug dependence.
 Often they reflect deep-rooted problems we have in our relationships with ourselves, which can be summarised as low self-worth or low self-esteem.
 Many of Priory's clinics specialise in sex addiction help including love addiction support.

 Whilst individual behaviour in relationships varies widely, using the term ‘addiction’ can be helpful to understand how an individual can engage in sexual behaviour in which they feel out of control, or persist with a relationship despite clear evidence that it is deeply destructive for them and the other person(s) involved.
-It is the compulsive repetition in going back for more (despite the harmful consequences), which characterises these problems.

 An individual with a sex addiction will be drawn towards actions which are harmful to them, and which make their lives unmanageable.
 These actions may include: